Digital Accessibility Community of Practice (DACoP)

 Who runs DACoP

-DACoP is hosted by the Web Standards team at the Department of Internal Affairs — Te Tari Taiwhenua (DIA).
+DACoP is hosted by the Web Standards team at the Government Digital Delivery Agency (GDDA).
 The team supports the work of the Government Chief Digital Officer (GCDO) by maintaining the NZ Government Web Standards and helping government agencies to meet them.

 DACoP mailing list